Heart Valve Centers

 • Tricuspid Valve Disease

 Tricuspid valve disease refers to several conditions that affect the tricuspid heart valve located between the two right chambers of the heart, the right atrium (upper chamber) and the right ventricle.
-Tricuspid regurgitation occurs when the valve doesn’t close tightly and blood can flow backwards through the valve.
+Tricuspid regurgitation occurs when the valve doesn’t close tightly, and blood can flow backwards through the valve.
 Tricuspid stenosis can occur when the valve doesn’t open well limiting the flow of blood through it.
 Tricuspid atresia is a congenital condition where a solid sheet of tissue blocks the flow of blow through the valve.

 Our teams at these three facilities across West Central Florida work together to share expertise, knowledge and experience, giving every patient access to the highest quality heart care.
 Collaboration across our teams results in evidence-based approaches that produce superior clinical outcomes for our patients.
 This approach ensures patient-centered care that includes a comprehensive evaluation of the patient’s individual case, and results in a thorough review by a team of specialists to build a collaborative treatment plan.